← Back to 史記

 10

 I have heard that those skilled at enriching their families take from the state, those skilled at enriching the state take from the feudal lords.
 When the world has an enlightened ruler, why do the feudal lords not dare monopolize wealth?
 Because they would divide up their glory.
 A skilled physician knows whether a patient will live or die, a sage ruler is clear about matters of success and failure—benefit then act, harm then abandon, doubt then test cautiously, even if Shun and Yu were reborn, they could not change what has already been done.
 Words that are too extreme I dare not commit to writing; those that are too shallow are again unworthy of attention.
 Perhaps I am foolish and do not align with Your Majesty's intentions?
-Or is there no one who recommends ministers who is lowly and cannot be employed?
+Or is it that the person who speaks on my behalf is lowly and cannot be employed?
 If this is not the case, I wish to receive a small grant of leisure for strolling and viewing, to behold Your Majesty's countenance.
 If a single word proves ineffective, I beg to submit myself to the axe and executioner's block.

 11